Mikapall/Demon-s-Souls-SL1-Repository/ds1.md

 - SL1 Fist only
   - It's recommended that Four Kings should be beaten with a different legendary challenge.
   - Red Tear Stone Ring and Power Within are allowed for the fight (if doing it Fist only).
+  - Dragon Form is not allowed since it beats the purpose of the run with 300-400dmg per hit.

 ## SL1 Legend Banned Equipment